Karthigaa-S/Current_starved_VCO/README.md

  <img src="images/Screenshot 2024-11-03 101120.png">

  ## SIMULATED WAVES

+From schematic netlist is generated and mosfets are replaced by `skywater 130nm mosfets` and simulation is performed.

 After extracting the netlist and performing transient analysis of VCO @ ` vctrl=0.9V `
 <h1 align="center"> Voltage vs Time @ VCTRL=0.9V</h1>
 <br>